jano-wol/aristotle/README.md

 - The `.lake/` directory (5.5GB) is shared by all projects
 - The `venv/` directory contains Python dependencies
 - Both are in `.gitignore` and will be recreated by `configure.sh`
+- All scripts in `scripts/` use `scripts/utils/init.sh` for common initialization
+- Scripts automatically activate the virtual environment when needed